sylvaticus/juliatutorial/1---datatypes.md

 Use turples to have a list of immutable elements: `a = (1,2,3)` or even without parenthesis `a = 1,2,3`

+They can be easily unpacked to multiple variable:
+`var1, var2 = (x,y)` (this is useful for e.g. collect the values of functions returning multiple values)

 ## Dictionaries

 Dictionaries store mappings from keys to values.
 They have an apparently random sorting.